Jay-JayG/cs444_projects/9_mkdir_and_namei/README.md

 * `dir.h`: Header file for dir.c.
 * `ls.c`: Reads current and parent directory names.
 * `ls.h`: Header file for ls.c.
+* `dirbasename.c`: Contains helper functions for finding directory to put new directory in and for finding name of new directory from a path string.
+* `dirbasename.h`: Header file for dirbasename.c.

 ## Data